Vigen Sargsyan: 2017 and 2018 parliamentary elections

-Legal Issues and opposition politician
+Legal issues and opposition politician

 Vigen Sargsyan has been a severe critic of Pashinyan's government since August 2018.
-He has described the authorities' stance on the on Nagorno-Karabakh conflict and matters of domestic and international politics as amateur and opportunistic, and warned that they will inevitably lead to a new war and dire consequences for the country.
+He has described the authorities' stance on Nagorno-Karabakh conflict and matters of domestic and international politics as amateur and opportunistic, and warned that they will inevitably lead to a new war and dire consequences for the country.

 On 25 September 2019, the Investigative Committee of Armenia announced that there might be sufficient grounds to indict Sargsyan, only to drop the claims weeks later.
-It was alleged that Sargsyan violated regulations for the allotment of state-funded housing while serving as Defence Minister, but the prosecutor overseeing the case returned it to the Investigative Committee as lacking grounds.
-Sargsyan, who was residing in the United States at the time, rejected the accusations as politically motivated.
+It was alleged that Sargsyan violated regulations for the allotment of state-funded housing while serving as defence minister, but the prosecutor overseeing the case returned it to the Investigative Committee as lacking grounds.
+Sargsyan, who currently resides in the United States, rejected the accusations as politically motivated.

 In November 2020, after the defeat of the Armenian side in the 2020 Nagorno-Karabakh war, Sargsyan joined a number of other public figures calling for the resignation of Prime Minister Nikol Pashinyan.

+In February 2023, Sargsyan was charged in connection with the aforementioned case of alleged violations in the process of distribution of government-funded housing to Armenian army officers.
+Sargsian strongly denied allegations, as the apartments were allocated in accordance with rules set by the Armenian government and based on their recipients’ “combat background and merits.”
+He challenged the current government to release the list of housing recipients.
+Sargsian claims that Prime Minister Nikol Pashinian’s administration ordered his “political persecution” to keep him from returning to Armenia.
+In July 2023, Armenian prosecutors issued an international warrant for Sargsyan's arrest.